Martin-00789/Martin-00789/README.md

 • 🤔 Front-End Developer and Accountant!
 Passionate about creating engaging and visually appealing web designs.

 • 🎓 Focusing on Front-End design, mastering JavaScript and React.
-Studying Tailwind and Bootstrap.
+Studying TypeScript and Next.

 • 🌱 Book lover, nature enthusiast.
 Finding inspiration in both the digital and natural world.